Turnlings/turnlings.github.io/_projects/rainbows.md

 - Git

 ## Coursework Feedback
-This was my favourite module of the year and this was reflected in our grade, personally recieving a <insert here>%
+Awarded 90% in my favourite module of the year, with praise from our client:

-Our official client feedback was:
 > "The system you have developed is excellent and surpassed my expectations.
 Well done!"

 ## Images